Danishakhtar2001/IBM-stock-data-analysis/README.md

 This course is intended to demonstrate foundational Python skills for working with data.
 The completion of this course involves working on a hands-on project developing a dashboard using Python.

 ## 📑 Main Topics
-- [Extracting Stock Data Using the yfinance library](https://github.com/DanielBarnes18/IBM-Data-Science-
+- Extracting Stock Data Using the yfinance library
-- [Extracting Stock Data Using Web Scraping]
-- [Analyzing Historical Stock/Revenue Data and Building a Dashboard
+- Analyzing Historical Stock/Revenue Data and Building a Dashboard

 ## 🔑 Key Skills Learned
 - Data extraction using the yfinance library